401-advanced-javascript-raghadanees/data-structures-and-algorithms/challenges/tree/redme.md

 it is efficient to search about number it will reduce the big o for time from o(n) to log (n)

+breadth first traversal method which takes a Binary Tree as its unique input.
+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach, and return a list of the values in the tree in the order they were encountered.

 Solution